in-toto/specification/in-toto-spec.md

 Notice that if a source pattern does not match anything, verification will pass as long as no target artifact is matched either.
-To enforce that an artifact exists, the CREATE rule must be applied in the intended step.
+To enforce that an artifact exists, the `"CREATE"` rule must be applied in the intended step.

 ##### 4.3.3.2 Verifying `expected_products` and `expected_materials`

-Rules inside the `expected_products` and `expected_materials` field are matched in the same way that a firewall behaves.
+Rules inside the `"expected_products"` and `"expected_materials"` field are matched in the same way that a firewall behaves.
 Here, we describe an algorithm to illustrate the behavior of the rules being applied